 - Cruciferous and dark, leafy green vegetables: Spinach, broccoli, cauliflower, Brussels sprouts, cabbage, collards and kale

 - Fruits: Citrus, berries, pomegranate and cherries

-- Whole grains: Oats, barley, bulgur, rye and whole-grain breads and cereals
+- Whole grains: Oats, whole grain barley, bulgur, whole rye and whole-grain breads and cereals

-- Legumes: Dried beans and peas, lentils and soybeans
+- Legumes: Beans and peas, lentils and soybeans

-To learn more about eating healthier to reduce your risk of breast cancer and other diseases, consult a registered dietitian nutritionist.
+To learn more about healthful eating to reduce your risk of breast cancer and other diseases, consult a registered dietitian nutritionist.